They are the most abundant tissue macrophages since they constitute 80-90% of the body.

 Hepcidin is a peptide hormone that mainly controls the entry of iron into the circulatory system of mammals.
-Interestingly, when hepcidin levels increase (especially during an inflammation or an immune response), serum iron and iron absorption in the intestine decrease.
+Interestingly, when hepcidin levels increase (especially during inflammation or immune response), serum iron and iron absorption in the intestine decrease.

 To regulate antiviral immunity during hepatitis B and C infections:

 Together with other macrophages, they contribute to tissue damage of the infected body part.
-Apart from that, they also regulate fibrosis (thickening of connective tissue), cirrhosis (scarring of the liver) and hepatocellular carcinoma (abnormal growth of liver cells), which occur during hepatitis.
+Apart from that, they also regulate fibrosis (thickening of connective tissue), cirrhosis (scarring of the liver), and hepatocellular carcinoma (abnormal growth of liver cells), which occur during hepatitis.